idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 The SRX (Segmentation Rules eXchange) format is an open standard to save segmentation rules in a file so they can be used between different tools.

-Examples of tools that support SRX files: OmegaT, CafeTran Espresso, Swordfish, WordFast Pro and Memsource.
+Examples of tools that support SRX files: OmegaT, CafeTran Espresso, Swordfish, WordFast Pro, and Memsource.

 [Okapi Ratel](http://okapiframework.org/wiki/index.php?title=Ratel) is a cross-platform application that helps create and maintain segmentation rules in the SRX format.
-Such rules are used to break down translatable text in more meaningful parts.
+Such rules are used to break down translatable text into more meaningful parts.
 Ratel is part of the Okapi Framework, and can be used either as a standalone utility or from within Okapi Rainbow.

 Maxprograms’ [SRXEditor](https://www.maxprograms.com/products/srxeditor.html) is included in Stingray and Swordfish III installers.
-While these software require a licence to be used, the SRXEditor can be launched freely.
+While these programs require a license to be used, the SRXEditor can be launched freely.

 ### Term extraction

-Monolingual term extraction attempts to analyse a text or corpus in order to identify candidate terms, while bilingual term extraction analyses existing source texts along with their translations in an attempt to identify potential terms and their equivalents.
+Monolingual term extraction attempts to analyze a text or corpus in order to identify candidate terms, while bilingual term extraction analyses existing source texts along with their translations in an attempt to identify potential terms and their equivalents.

 Most tools included here focus on monolingual text extraction, which can be used in the process of identifying specialized terms and seeking their equivalents.